amnotpopichu/CV-2025/final_project/README.md

 ~~~

-Lets break it down:
+Let's break it down:
 We are first concerned with the y side of things, so by splicing the array to only contain everything from the bottom 2/3 to the very bottom, we effectively only keep the bottom third.
 The same is with the x, where we take only the center third by cutting out the rest.

 With respect to image processing, the code is simple.
 We start by converting the image to a grayscale image, from there convert it to black and white, given the argument threshold.
 From this, if it is below this threshold, it will turn the pixel white, and if greater, will turn it black.
 From this, we can now run line detection on it.
 </s>

 Because we already calibrate where the image would be, it allows us to cut most of this completely.
 From here we merely need to convert the image to black and white, which is done through HSV analysis, and cutting past a certain threshold.
 HSV is used because it gives us a very effective way of finding if it is too colorful (meaning we can disregard it), and if it is close to a bright (white) value.
 If not, we can remove it.
-This makes great black and white image, where the white must be very white to work.
+This makes a great black and white image, where the white must be very white to work.
 ~~~ python
 s_thresh = 35 # above is discarded (too colorful)
     v_thresh = 127 # above is white